 They have a bad habit of putting used t.p. in the garbage in Latin American countries.
 Finally one hotel owner put up a sign in the rooms that it was a myth that t.p. clogs the toilet, and it’s unsanitary to put your poo-poo in the wastebasket.
 Obviously half-wits can abuse the process and put in too much paper in the toilet at a time, but that’s abuse, outside the operating scope.

-So why not have disposals on the toilets to grind it all down?
-The slurry, along with the waste vegetable slurry from the kitchen sink would mix into a fine compost-able material which would be fed for processing — each town, then, would have its own fertilizer plant, and be supplied with its raw materials for free.
+But why not alleviate that worry somewhat, and solve another problem, by having disposals on the back ends of toilets to grind it all down?
+The slurry, along with the waste vegetable slurry from the kitchen sink would mix into a fine compost-able material which would be fed to the treatment plant for processing.
+Each town, then, would have its own fertilizer plant, and be supplied with its raw materials for free.
 You know, government is great at forcing people to do things, why can’t they force this, something sensible, for a change?

 Speaking of another toilet paper issue, they bitch about cutting down trees for toilet paper, and yet, I’m sitting here with a notebook made out of sugar cane paper, and you presumably can use any weed like that for t.p.
 So — deforestation is yet another deliberately-created problem fostered by greed and lies.